 $10K VA Cons

-- text-based course (video is supposed to be added in 2020)
+- text-based course (video is supposed to be added)

 - private Facebook community is not super active yet